AuroraMaster/react-native-ohos-library/en/react-native-safe-area-context.md

 ## License

-This project is licensed under [The MIT License (MIT)](https://github.com/th3rdwave/react-native-safe-area-context/blob/main/LICENSE).
+This project is based on [The MIT License (MIT)](https://github.com/th3rdwave/react-native-safe-area-context/blob/main/LICENSE).
+Feel free to enjoy and participate in open source.